AnonCatalyst/Ominis-OSINT/README.md

    - Leveraging predictive analytics to forecast emerging risks and market shifts.
    - Anticipating vulnerabilities, seizing opportunities, and staying ahead of the curve.

+### 11. Google Search Filtering 🖇
+   - Adjust your search by using the filtering features (Language, Country, and Date-range).

 Ominis OSINT Tools delivers actionable insights that enable users to make informed decisions, mitigate risks, and capitalize on opportunities in a rapidly evolving digital landscape.